Lower Bounds for Symmetric Circuits for the Determinant: Concluding Discussion

 The central open question in the field of arithmetic circuit complexity is the separation of the complexity classes $\VP$ and $\VNP$.
 Sometimes known as Valiant's conjecture, this is also described as the algebraic analogue of the $\PT$ vs.\ $\NP$ question.
 The conjecture is equivalent to the statement that the permanent of a matrix cannot be expressed by a family of polynomial-size arithmetic circuits.
 Lower bounds on the size of circuits computing the permanent have been established by imposing certain restrictions on the circuit model.
 For instance, it is known that there is no subexponential family of \emph{monotone} circuits for the permanent~\cite{JerrumS82} and an exponential lower bound for the permanent is also known for \emph{depth-3} arithmetic circuits~\cite{GK98}.
-In both these cases, the lower bound obtained for the permanent also applies to the determinant, which is known to be in $\VP$.
+In both these cases, the lower bound obtained for the permanent also applies to the determinant, which is known to be in $\VP$\footnote{Note that the determinant is not itself monotone in the usual sense, but there is a suitably adapted notion of monotonicity called \emph{syntactic monotonicity} in~\cite{KayalS14} with respect to which the determinant does have circuits, but not subexponential size ones.}.
 In that sense, the lower bounds tell us more about the weakness of the model resulting from the restriction than the difficulty of computing the permanent.

 In this paper we focus on another restriction on arithmetic circuits introduced relatively recently: that of symmetry~\cite{DawarW20}.
 This has been shown to give an exponential separation in the size of circuits computing the permanent and the determinant.
-We first introduce this restriction, informally (a more formal definition is given in Section~\ref{sec:symm-circ}).
+We first introduce this restriction informally (a more formal definition is given in Section~\ref{sec:symm-circ}).
 Given a field $\ff$ and a set of variables $X$, let $C$ be a circuit computing a polynomial $p$ in $\ff[X]$.
-For a group $G$ acting on the set $X$, we say that $C$ is $G$-symmetric if the action of any element $g \in G$ can be extended to an automorphism of $C$.
+For a group $G$ acting on the set $X$, we say that $C$ is $G$-symmetric if the action of any element $g \in G$ on the inputs of $C$ can be extended to an automorphism of $C$.
 Of course, this makes sense only when the polynomial $p$ itself is invariant under the action of $G$.

 For example, both the permanent and the determinant are polynomials in a \emph{matrix} of variables $X = \{ x_{ij} \mid 1 \leq i,j \leq n\}$.
 Let $G$ be the group $\sym_n$ acting on $X$ by the action whereby $\pi \in G$ takes $x_{ij}$ to $x_{\pi(i)\pi(j)}$.
 We call this the \emph{square symmetric} action.
 It corresponds to arbitrary permutations applied simultaneously to the rows and columns of the matrix.
 We show in~\cite{DawarW20} that there are polynomial-size $G$-symmetric circuits computing the determinant, but any family of $G$-symmetric circuits for computing the permanent has exponential size.
 Both results are established for any field of characteristic zero.